 Userscripts are little computer programs that for example add download buttons to YouTube pages, clean up your Facebook timeline or help to play an online game.

 You can find some cool Tamper Monkey scripts on this page (#4 is a real time saver)

 Chrome is a powerful tool and definitely, a must have for bloggers.
-If you’re using chrome, these extensions can help you get things done faster and effectively.
+If you’re using chrome, these best Google Chrome extensions can help you get things done faster and effectively.

 My top pick is keywords everywhere and as I keep searching for a new niche with the potential to grow; this tool is a perfect companion for me.

 What’s your top pick from the list (or not)?
 Share your experience and how it helps you in your day-to-day life.

 Also since we don’t get what we don’t ask for – I’d love it if you can share this post with your friends and followers.
 And if you’re on Pinterest, pin the below image.